What Is Oppositional Defiant Disorder (ODD)?

 In an article on Headteacher Update, Dr. Nicola Davies sums it up this way: “The goal of a student with oppositional defiant disorder (ODD) is to gain and maintain control by testing authority to the limit, breaking rules, and provoking and prolonging arguments.
 In the classroom, this can be distracting for both the teacher and other students.”

 Between 2% and 16% of the population may have ODD, and we’re not entirely sure of the causes.
 Scientists believe it could be genetic, environmental, biological, or a mix of all three.
-It’s diagnosed more often in younger boys than girls, though by their teen years, both seem to be equally affected.
+It’s diagnosed more often in young boys than girls, though by their teen years, both seem to be equally affected.
 It co-occurs in many kids with ADHD, with some studies indicating up to 50% of students with ADHD also have ODD.

 What does ODD in kids look like?